Getting started with off camera flash photography

 Off camera flash is just a term for using a light source off camera.

-In other words, not your pop up flash, or one that is attached to the hotshoe of your camera.
+In other words, not your pop up flash, or one that’s attached to the hotshoe of your camera.

-For the purpose of this article, we’re going to keep it simple and just talk about using flashguns as off camera flash.
+For the purpose of this article, I’m keeping it simple so I’m just talking about using flashguns, also known as speedlights, as off camera flash.

-Also, we won’t get into manual settings for flash, so we’ll just look at using flash in TTL (Through The Lens) mode.
+Also, I won’t get into manual settings for flash, we’re just looking at using flash in TTL (Through The Lens) mode.

-For more advanced information on where to place the flash, download our helpful lighting clock cheat sheet.
+For more advanced information on where to place the flash for portraits, download my helpful lighting clock cheat sheet.
+This walks you through how to light your subjects using:

 PS: This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.
 Thanks!